emmanuelotoo/LexiForms-ai-integrations/README.md

 ## Documentation

 For detailed API documentation, see `backend_api_documentation.md`.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.